 So, if you have a few old, irrelevant job roles at the beginning of your work career, exclude those from your resume.

 If you had a few “misfires” early in your career, leave those off too.

 Resume Blemish #6: Finally, the Cherry

-If you don’t have a clue how to structure your work history and play down your job-jumping binge, hire a professional, executive resume writer like me to help.
-It’ll cost a few bucks, but it’ll be the best investment you ever make in your future.
+If you don’t have a clue how to structure your work history and downplay your job-jumping binge, speak with a professional resume writer.